-Source: Annual Report Card on California Teacher Preparation Program for the Academic Year 2014-2015 as required by Title II of Higher Education Act.
-Due to the federal data collection process, enrollment data is not available by credential type starting with the 2008-09 year; so only the total enrollment is presented.
+Source: Annual Report Card on California Teacher Preparation Program for the Academic Year 2015-2016 as required by Title II of Higher Education Act.

-Figure 11: Total Teacher Preparation Program Enrollment, 2010-11 to 2014-15
+Figure 11: Total Teacher Preparation Program Enrollment, 2011-12 to 2015-16

-Note: 2014-15 is the most recent data available.
-Enrollment data for 2015-16 will not be available until summer 2017.
-Enrollment data represents candidates enrolled for their initial teaching credentials during the timeframe of

-September 1, 2014 to August 31, 2015.
+Note: 2015-16 is the most recent data available.
+Enrollment data for 2016-17 will not be available until summer 2018.
+Enrollment data represents candidates enrolled for their initial teaching credentials during the timeframe of September 1, 2015 to August 31, 2016.
 Data do not include second credentials or added authorizations or teacher candidates who finished all requirements and are considered as program completers.

-More than half (54.6 percent) of the total enrollment in 2014-15 was in Private/Independent colleges and universities; 39.6 percent were enrolled in the CSU system.
-The UC system enrolled 3.6 percent and District Intern programs enrolled the remaining 2.2 percent.
+More than half (55 percent) of the total enrollment in 2015-16 was in Private/Independent Colleges and Universities; 39 percent were enrolled in the CSU system.
+The UC system enrolled 3 percent and District Intern programs enrolled the remaining 3 percent.

-Figure 12: Total Teacher Preparation Enrollment by IHE Systems, 2014-2015
+Figure 12: Total Teacher Preparation Enrollment by IHE Systems, 2015-16